josh-59/smsh/README.md

 What Rust is to systems programming, `smsh` is intended to be to shells.

-A shell that is simple to understand
-To that end, there are three major concepts to be understood:
+As a shell that is simple to understand, there are three major concepts to be understood:

     - Pipelines
     - Expansions
     - Conditionals